munificent/craftinginterpreters/book/classes.md

 `.omelette` and `.filling` parts are both *get* expressions.

-Like we have two separate AST nodes for variable access and variable assignment, we need a second node for property assignment:
+Like we have two separate AST nodes for variable access and variable assignment, we need a second setter node to complement our getter node:

 ^code set-ast (1 before, 1 after)